 3. Google Analytics data is passed into Pipedrive

-Finally, when a visitor submits the form on your website, all of the Channel data (derived from the UTM parameters) and the Landing Page data is passed into Pipedrive along with the name, email, phone, etc of the lead.
+When a visitor submits the form on your website, all of the Channel & Landing Page data is passed into Pipedrive along with the name, email, phone, etc of the lead.

 4. Run reports to know what channels are driving leads, customers & revenue

 With the Google Analytics data in Pipedrive, you can then use your existing reporting tools (I.e. Pipedrive reports or a dedicated analytics tool) to report on it.